The top 5 IT support problems for growing businesses and how to fix them

 4. Increasing security risks

-Although technically not an issue only facing SMEs, the number of security threats directed at small businesses are rising.
+This not just an issue for SMEs, but the number of cyber-attacks on growing businesses is rising.
 SMEs are often more at risk simply because they don’t believe they are a target for a cyber-criminal.
-Trade secrets, confidential communications, customer information and HR records are all of interest to hackers, as they can exploit them for financial gain.
+Communications, customer information and HR records are all of interest to hackers, as they can exploit them for financial gain.
 The reputational damage a successful breach causes is enough to severely weaken – and in some cases permanently destroy – even the strongest of brands.

 Of course, there’s a number of security solutions to consider.
 But in order to truly mitigate the risks, you need to think beyond technology.
 Staff training is one of the most valuable investments a small business can make.
 Your people are your first line of defence.
 If they can spot the signs of attack, they can be an effective barrier against cyber-criminals.

 5. Keeping up with change & innovation

 The pace of change in the IT sector is incredibly fast.
-It seems that every day there is a new product, solution, piece of software, best practice update that will not only transform your business but is essential if you want to keep pace with the competition.
-The difficulty lies in not only keeping up with all these changes but also being able to identify what is a necessity, what is a worthwhile investment and what is a gimmick.
+It seems that every day there is a new solution that will transform your business.
+Not only do you need to keep up with all the changes, but you also need to be able to spot the necessities among the gimmicks.

 Ideally, you need to have someone in a management role who deals directly with IT advancement and works consistently with other departments to ensure seamless integration.
 However this can be a challenge for small businesses who lack resources, so another alternative is to work with an IT support provider who have the resources, expertise to keep up with technological change and who can advise you on making the right investments.
-A quality IT support provider will make recommendations backed by a clear business case, rather than just using a new release as a sales opportunity.
+A quality IT support provider will make recommendations backed by a clear business case.
+Not just use a new release as a sales opportunity.